 7.2.3.8.3 Mobility of UE in RRC_INACTIVE state receiving MBS data out of RNA and within RA

-When a UE in RRC_INACTIVE state is receiving multicast MBS session data, if the UE moves out of the RNA and within the RA, the UE resumes the connection in the same way as specified in clause 7.2.3.7
+When a UE in RRC_INACTIVE state is receiving multicast MBS session data, if the UE moves out of the RNA and within the RA, the UE resumes the connection in the same way as specified in clause 7.2.3.7.

-Editor's note: Whether the handling of UE context retrieval failure should be captured in clause 7.2.3.7 is FFS.

 7.2.3.8.4 Mobility of UE in RRC_INACTIVE state receiving MBS data out of RA

 When the UE in RRC_INACTIVE receiving multicast MBS session data, if the UE moves out of the RA, the UE initiates the Mobility Registration Update procedure to activate the associated PDU session(s) as specified in clause 4.2.2.2.2 of TS 23.502 [6].
 Hence the shared delivery (if not already established) or the individual delivery can be established towards the NG-RAN node to enable delivery of multicast MBS session data to the UEs.

-NOTE: The Connection resume procedure of clause 7.2.3.7 also applies as part of the registration procedure for RRC_INACTIVE UEs.

-Editor's note: It is FFS whether more details about messages to transfer MBS session information and MBS assistance information are required for UEs in RRC_IDLE state, where the connection setup procedure is applicable.